nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-2.md

 # Motivation

 The `contenthash` field has become the standard for using ENS names for decentralized websites and dapps.
 With ENSIP-10 and CCIP-Read (EIP-3668), resolving ENS records from L2s reduces the cost of using the `contenthash` field.
 This makes adopting the [data URL](https://datatracker.ietf.org/doc/html/rfc2397) standard feasible, allowing content like webapps, images, and videos to be stored onchain.
 This ENSIP also introduces a new URI content type for the `contenthash` field, allowing browsers to redirect to a standard URI when loading an ENS name.
-While URIs, such as ethereum.org, are not decentarlized or onchain, it makes ENS names more reverse compatible with Web2 and is a conventience for users.
+While URIs, such as ethereum.org, are not decentarlized or onchain, it makes ENS names more reverse compatible with Web2 and is a convenience for users.

 # Specification